The type of womb cancer you have depends on the type of cell the cancer started in. The grade gives doctors an idea of how fast growing the cancer is.

 There are different subtypes of endometrioid cancer.
 Some types have squamous cells as well as glandular cells.
 Adenoacanthomas have a mix of cancerous glandular cells and non cancerous (benign) squamous cells.
 If both the glandular cells and squamous cells are cancerous, it is called adenosquamous carcinoma.

-This is much less common than endometrioid cancers.
-Only about 5 out of every 100 womb cancers (5%) are the papillary serous type.
+This type is much less common than endometrioid cancers.
+Only about 5 out of every 100 womb cancers (5%) are the uterine serous type.
 This is a more quickly growing type of cancer that is more likely to come back than other types, even if it is caught early.

 Clear cell carcinoma of the womb lining is very rare.
 These days, only about 1 or 2 cases of womb cancer in every 100 (1 to 2%) are clear cell cancer.

-Type 2 cancers include papillary serous carcinomas and clear cell carcinomas.
+Type 2 cancers include uterine serous carcinomas and clear cell carcinomas.
 These cancers are not linked to excess oestrogen.
 They are generally faster growing and more likely to spread.

 Sarcoma of the womb (uterine sarcoma)